-- ▲ 36.
-Glue the wings to the fuselage, using the spar to set the correct dihedral. - ▲ 37.
+- 36. Glue the wings to the fuselage, using the spar to set the correct dihedral. - ▲ 37.
 Glue the landing gear torque links (40) to the landing gear legs (42L&R).
 Glue the landing gear legs to the wheel well, with the axles point outboard. - ▲ 38.
 While the above parts are drying, glue the landing gear leg braces (42L&R) to the rear of the landing gear legs and the wheel well. - ▲ 39.
 Glue the landing gear retractors (87L&R) to the front of the gear legs and the wheel well.
-Check your wing.
-Masks have been provided for these clear parts.
+Check your alignment, and allow the assembly to dry thoroughly.